-Theresa Brooker is the Head Coach for the Gators Swim Team.
+Pat Pellegrino is the Co-Head Coach for the Gators Swim Team.

 Theresa was a competitive swimmer for 10 years.
 She began her competitive swimming career at age 7 with the Nor-Gwyn Aquatic Club.
 Theresa remained a dedicated swimmer and swam every summer with the Nor-Gwyn Crabs until she graduated from North Penn High School.